lucvitale/UFOP_Pakarina/README.md

 ### 5. Open the project in VS Code

 code .
+---
 ## Git Configuration

 If it is your first time using Git on your machine:

--git config --global user.email "your_email@gmail.com"
+git config --global user.email "your_email@gmail.com"

--git config --global user.name "your_github_username"
+git config --global user.name "your_github_username"
+---
 ## Branches

 - `main` — stable version
 - `dev` — active development
 - `feature/*` — one branch per feature
+---